 I stumbled on financial planning as a career in 2012.
 Before then, I was a teacher in an urban public school system.
 But even just a year in, I saw how financial stress affected my students’ achievement.
 Every year, the students that were behind their peers, were almost always the ones from the most economically disadvantaged families, and usually the students of color.
 And even though I worked closely with my students’ parents, I felt limited in what I could do as a teacher to help fight the structural, historical and systemic inequities that stemmed from no fault of their own.
 So I did a lot of reflecting on a different career path and realized that I could tap into a lifelong passion for personal finance.

 Why didn’t I think of financial planning sooner?
 Financial services was a world I didn’t see myself in.
 As a woman of color, and first-generation Southeast Asian-American, it was a space I knew nothing about and that frankly, I didn’t see core aspects of my identity reflected in.
 Also, I’d never heard of financial planning until I started intentionally looking for ways I could use my personal finance knowledge and education experience toward a different career.

 Since the beginning of my financial planning career, my goal has been to provide objective, culturally proficient financial services and to clear barriers to wealth building.
-In 2013, I joined a nonprofit called Compass Working Capital as a financial coach, and transitioned to the Director of Financial Services in 2015.
-I’ve hired and trained over twelve financial coaches, develop personal financial curriculum, and provide ongoing professional development for our team in the areas of financial coaching and counseling.
+In 2013, I joined a nonprofit called Compass Working Capital as a financial coach, and transitioned to be their Director of Financial Services in 2015.
+I’ve hired and trained over twelve financial coaches, developed personal financial curriculum, and provided ongoing professional development for our team in the areas of financial coaching and counseling.